Rendering Fat: How to Make Tallow, Lard and Schmaltz

 • Candles

-*See a full breakdown of all of their uses (and which type is best for what purpose) in my article Tallow vs Lard: Which One to Use?
+*To see a full breakdown of all of their uses (and which type is best for what purpose), definitely check out my article Tallow vs Lard: Which One to Use?

 Final Thoughts on Rendering Fat